PotOfCoffee2Go/simply-trello/README.md

 ### Descriptions
 Similar to card comments a description of the board and/or card can be given in the `content` object.
 The contents of the description field will replace the current description, if any.

+### Label Colors
+Card label colors can be added by providing the optional `cardLabelColors` field in the `content` object.
+Multiple colors can be added by using a comma between the colors.

+    content: {
+        cardLabelColors: 'blue,green'
+    }

 ### Removing a card
 If the `content` object `cardRemove` field is present and set to true, the card will be removed from the board.